 “What the hell?!”
 He cried,

 Kerei dropped to one knee and braced herself as Michelle jumped over her and let fly another dagger.
-The man dropped down, wounded in the leg and when he did it was Michelle who somersaulted away and let Kerei take the man down.
+The man dropped to the floor, wounded in the leg, and when he did it was Michelle who somersaulted away and let Kerei take the man down.
 Leaving him unconscious Michelle ripped her dagger out of his leg, grimacing at the smell of blood and the sucking sound the weapon came free with.

-They shot to their feet and ran down the hallway and turning sharply to enter the main holding bay of the building.
-It was silent and pitch black but all at once a light bulb hanging from the ceiling all the way down to a short twelve feet above the ground, flared to life and Kerei heard the distinct click of a gun behind her.
+They shot to their feet and ran down the hallway, turning sharply to enter the main holding bay of the building.
+It was silent and pitch black but all at once a light bulb hanging from the ceiling, all the way down to a short twelve feet above the ground, flared to life and Kerei heard the distinct click of a gun behind her.